totaljs/jComponent/readme.md

     according to `data-jc-path`.

     If the URL starts with `ONCE http://...` then the content will downloaded only one time.

--->
+    - attribute "data-jc-cache" (+v9.1.0) is optional and default value is "session" -->

 <element data-jc-bind="" />